 Advance Registration

-Below you will see the procedure for the upcoming Spring 2024 advance registration period, which will be held Monday, October 30th through Monday, November 13th.
+Below you will see the procedure for the upcoming Fall 2024 advance registration period, which will be held Monday, March 25th through Monday, April 8th.

 Advance Registration Procedure